softwaresaved/common-form-questions/questions/application-questions.md

 Fellowship programme

 #### Hint:
 Provide links to examples of your writing (no more than three, separate links with ',' commas).
 This could be a blog post, scientific article, white paper,  or project report etc. that you wrote.
-Reviewers will read a portion of your text/documents to get a felling for your writing style.
+Reviewers will read a portion of your text/documents to get a feeling for your writing style.

 #### Type:
 Text